jonsim/acquisition-daemon/README.md

 All source files except `client.c` make up the acquisition daemon (`acquired`).
 A minimally functional client implementaion is provided (`client`) purely for reference to illustrate how the acquisition daemon is expected to be used.
+The daemon logs to `.acquired.log`.

 The code can be invoked as follows:
 ```